LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 ---------

 DRD is still under development, that is why the tool is named exp-drd.
-The current version of DRD is able to perform data race detection on small programs -- DRD quickly runs out of memory for realistically sized programs.
 The current version runs well under Linux on x86 CPU's for multithreaded programs that use the POSIX threading library.
-Regular POSIX threads, detached threads, mutexes, condition variables, spinlocks, semaphores and barriers are supported.
-POSIX reader-writer locks are not yet supported.
+Regular POSIX threads, detached threads, mutexes, condition variables, reader-writer locks, spinlocks, semaphores and barriers are supported.

 Programming with Threads